nttgin/BGPalerter/docs/configuration.md

 |resource_templates| A dictionary of string templates for each BGPalerter channels to generate the content of the `resource` field for the alert.
 If a channel doesn't have a template defined, the `default` template will be used (see `config.yml.example` for more details). |
 |urls| A dictionary containing Alerta API URLs grouped by user group (key: group, value: API URL). |
 |urls.default| The Alerta API URL of the default user group. |

+> If you receive a 403 error in the BGPalerter error logs, try to check if you correctly set the ALLOWED_ENVIRONMENTS in /etc/alertad.conf.
+> In particular set ALLOWED_ENVIRONMENTS=['Production','Development'].

 #### reportWebex